chrisy781/chrisy781.github.io/index.md

 #### (B) Adding noise code snippet

+In the RGB spectrum, intuitive changes can be applied to the image.
 Below an excerpt of the code for adding noise shows the approach that was taking to add red, green or blue noise pixels to the image.
-It takes the matrix of all eg. red pixels of the image and adds random red pixels to the matrix from a normal distribution. fThe pixel location in the image is included with the location in the matrix.
+It takes the matrix of all eg. red pixels of the image and adds random red pixels to the matrix from a normal distribution.
+The pixel location in the image is included with the location in the matrix.
 The same counts for green and blue.
 In order to make similar changes in all three colours, thus R, G and B, noise has to be added to all three matrices.

 ```markdown
 def add_noise(color, scale):